Mjrovai/UNIFEI-IESTI01-T01-2021.1/00_Curso_Folder/1_Fundamentals/Class_4/README.md

 ## Google CoLab
 Google Colaboratory or [CoLab] (https://colab.research.google.com/notebooks/intro.ipynb)for short, allows you to write and execute Python in your browser, with zero configuration required, free access to GPUs and easy sharing.
+Google Colab is also an online integrated developer environment to design, train, and test our machine learning models.

+- Here is an introduction to Google Colab.
+[Watch Jake VanderPlas from Google give a wonderful intro to Colab.](https://www.youtube.com/watch?v=inN8seMm7UI)

 - Follow the [Tips_for_using_Colab](/00_Curso_Folder/1_Fundamentals/Class_4/docs/Tips_for_using_Colab.pdf), to use it properly.

-## A Whirlwind Tour of Python
+## A Whirlwind Tour of Python by Jake VanderPlas
 - [e-book in pdf](/00_Curso_Folder/1_Fundamentals/Class_4/docs/A-whirlwind-tour-of-python.pdf)
 - [e-book content available on Github in the form of Jupyter Notebook](https://github.com/jakevdp/WhirlwindTourOfPython)